mir-pias/periodic_folder_sync/README.md

 This command will synchronize the source folder with the replica folder every 3600 seconds (1 hour) and log events to sync.log.

+### test script
+the `test_script.py` was used to test the functionality of the `sync_folders.py` script.
+To use it, follow these steps:

+1. Install pytest by running the following command:

+    `pip install -r requirements.txt`

+2. Run the script from command line with:

+    `pytest test_script.py`

 ### Behavior
 - The script will create the replica folder if it does not exist.
 - During the first synchronization, it will copy all files and folders from the source to the replica.